fzi-forschungszentrum-informatik/ros2_ros_bt_py/ros_bt_py/doc/source/basic_tutorial.rst

 #.
 Change the Name to "Constant_1".
 #.
 Change the constant_type to "str" (this will automatically be expanded to "builtin.str").
 #.
 Change the constant_value to "hello".
 #.
-Press update node to commit the changes.
+Press "Update Node" to commit the changes.
 #.
 The canvas and properties will be updated.

 .. image:: _static/first_tree_3.png